pieroproietti/penguins-eggs-book/chapter-5.md

 By executing `sudo ./get-eggs` with root privileges, it will add the necessary repositories to your system.
-On Arch Linux, it will add the `chaotic-aur` repository while on Debian-based systems, including Ubuntu, it will add `penguins-eggs-ppa`
+On Arch Linux, it will add the `chaotic-aur` repository while on Debian-based systems, including Devuan and Ubuntu, it will add `penguins-eggs-ppa`

+Not only, `get-eggs` will take cure to add [nodesource repository](https://github.com/nodesource/distributions) , when `nodejs>18` is not available on the original repositories of the distro.

 Please note that running scripts with root privileges should be done with caution.
 Make sure you trust the source and understand the